igormedeiros/cflow/README.md

 - **Resilience**: Implementation of retry mechanisms (with exponential backoff) for connectors.
 - **Monitoring and Logging**: Detailed logging and monitoring of workflow metrics.
 - **Workflow States**: The workflow manages its own lifecycle, with states such as Ready, Running, Paused, Completed, and Failed.

+## Connectors

+CFlow comes with over 60 connectors for integration with different platforms, allowing users to create versatile workflows.
+Here are some of the most well-known connectors:

+1. **Kubernetes Connector**: Integrates with Kubernetes clusters to manage namespaces and pods.
+2. **Excel Connector**: Reads data from Excel files for further processing in workflows.
+3. **Telegram Connector**: Sends messages to Telegram chats for notification purposes.
+4. **REST API Connector**: Generic connector for making HTTP requests to external REST APIs.
+5. **Slack Connector**: Integrates with Slack to send messages to channels or users.
+6. **Twilio Connector**: Enables sending SMS messages via the Twilio API.

 ## Requirements